Under NRS § 202.360, Nevada law prohibits certain categories of people from owning or possessing firearms. This list includes:

 - The defendant was falsely accused.
 Perhaps someone levied false allegations against the defendant out of anger, revenge, or a misunderstanding.
 If the defendant can show that the accuser lacks credibility, the D.A. may be willing to drop the charge.

 Another potential defense to charges of possession of a firearm by a prohibited person in Nevada is that the defendant acted in lawful self-defense.
-This is a narrow argument that applies to emergency situations that would justify the defendant taking control of someone else’s firearm for only as long as necessary to fend off an attack he/she did not provoke.
-Nevada is a stand your ground state, but only if the person defending him/herself is not:
+This is a narrow argument that applies to emergencies, justifying the defendant taking control of someone else’s firearm for only as long as necessary to fend off an attack they did not provoke.
+Nevada is a stand-your-ground state, but only if the person defending him/herself is not:

 - the original aggressor;